DechenWangdraSherpa/BlogPost-SWS202-/src/content/post/HackTheBox/Crafty.md

 ---
 title: Crafty (HACKTHEBOX)
-description: "This is a writeup for the machine Crafty from hackthebox, which is a Linux machine with difficulty easy."
+description: "This is a writeup for the machine Crafty from hackthebox, which is a Windows machine with difficulty easy."
 publishDate: "2025-04-24T07:2:10Z"
 tags: ["HTB", "WindowsMachine", "easyMachine"]
 ---